GouharLali/MyMuzzApp/README.md

 The application follows the Model-View-ViewModel (MVVM) architecture pattern to separate concerns between UI, data, and business logic.
 This architecture enhances maintainability and testability.

-## Database
-Room Persistence Library is used for local storage, providing an abstraction layer over SQLite.
-This choice simplifies database operations and ensures data persistence across app sessions.

 ## UI Components
 - **RecyclerView**: RecyclerView is utilized to display chat messages efficiently.
 - Its flexible architecture allows for smooth scrolling and optimal performance, even with large datasets.